 If you think that gaming is only the domain of the young and nerdy, think again.
 A study shows that 70% of American college students play video games at least "once in a while", with the rest of the world showing equal signs of interest in this often misunderstood and underestimated source of entertainment.
 Not only are games entertaining however, if focused correctly, they are also one of the most engaging learning platforms a student can encounter.

 Thankfully, educational institutions are taking note, and there's an increasing trend towards utilizing persuasive and serious games in all levels of education across the globe.
-Business simulation games are a specialized form of experiential learning focused entirely on improving business decision making skills by tapping into students natural aptitude for technology coupled with their love of gamified environments.
+Business simulation games are a specialized form of experiential learning focused entirely on improving business acumen by tapping into students natural aptitude for technology coupled with their love of gamified environments.

 1. Risk Free Learning